Trade Guides

 **What it should look like:** Jobs update themselves.
 Quotes go out from site.
 Invoices get generated automatically.
 Follow-ups happen without you thinking about them.
 When you finish work at 5pm, you're actually done for the day.

-That's what proper job management software gives you.
-That's what WorkArc is built to do.
+That's what a properly run operation gives you.
+That's what WorkArc is built to do, we run the system so the admin handles itself.

 When Spreadsheets Make Sense (And When They Don't)